Georgia Sex Abuse Lawsuits

 The lawsuit argues that the district neglected to adhere to K.A.’s Individualized Education Plan (IEP), which required constant supervision, and failed to train its staff adequately on handling sexual abuse and other misconduct.
 The complaint alleges violations of Title IX and Section 504 of the Rehabilitation Act, seeking damages for medical and psychological care, as well as for impaired educational opportunities.

 The proof of the assault here will be easy – the crime was caught on camera.
-So the next step is proving DeKalb should have done more to prevent this awful thing.
+So the next step is proving that DeKalb should have done more to prevent this awful thing.

 August 6, 2024 – Child Pornography

-A 36-year-old man from Woodstock, was recently re-arrested on charges of creating and possessing child sexual abuse material.
+A 36-year-old man from Woodstock was recently re-arrested on charges of creating and possessing child sexual abuse material.
 This follows his initial November 2022 arrest, where he faced charges of aggravated sexual battery and child molestation.
 After an indictment that added charges of child cruelty, he was released on a $40,000 bond and placed under house arrest.
 However, new evidence discovered by detectives has led to additional charges, and he is now held without bond in the Cherokee County jail.

 Lawsuits against individuals involved in criminal activities such as child pornography and abuse often face challenges in securing substantial financial compensation because these creeps typically lack significant financial resources to pay a sex abuse settlement or verdict.
 Without assets or sufficient insurance coverage, even if a victim wins a lawsuit, collecting damages is often impossible.